Stamford General Information

 The Stamford Police Department is comprised of approximately 280 sworn, full-time officers.
 They are responsible for investigating all infractions, violations, misdemeanors and felonies that have been committed in Stamford, Connecticut.
 They will sometimes hand off their investigations to the FBI, DEA, Secret Service, or Connecticut State Troopers.
 However, the majority of the crimes committed in Stamford are investigated by Stamford Police and those charged with misdemeanors and felonies are ordered to appear in Stamford Superior Court.

 In November 2013, the Stamford Police Department announced the creation of its new “Traffic Enforcement Unit” in an effort to make the Stamford roads safer from speeding, DWIs / DUIs, cell phone distracted drivers, and other moving violations.
 As a result, top Stamford Speeding ticket lawyers have seen an upsurge in calls from clients interested in fighting Stamford 14-219 Speeding tickets, fighting Stamford 14-296aa cell phone tickets, and fighting Stamford 14-218a Traveling Unreasonably Fast tickets.
-Pleading guilty to Stamford speeding tickets can result in an increase of your car insurance premium payments, or even a suspension of your Connecticut driver’s license.
-If you are unlucky enough to be stopped by Stamford Police Department officer and given a speeding ticket or cell phone violation ticket, then you should call a top Stamford Speeding ticket lawyer to learn how you can fight your Stamford speeding ticket.
+Pleading guilty to speeding tickets can result in an increase of your car insurance premium payments, or even a suspension of your Connecticut driver’s license.
+If you are unlucky enough to be stopped by Police Department officers and given a speeding ticket or cell phone violation ticket, then you should call an attorney to learn how you can fight it.

-The Law Offices of Mark Sherman are located at 29 Fifth Street Stamford, CT 06905, just minutes away from the Stamford Superior Court courthouse.
-If you are arrested in Stamford and looking for a Stamford criminal lawyer, then call a Mark Sherman Law criminal lawyer attorney today at (203) 358-4700.
+If you are arrested in the area and looking for an attorney, then call a Mark Sherman Law criminal attorney today.
 We can help you with your Stamford misdemeanor or felony arrest, DUI / DWI, domestic violence arrest, or restraining order case today.
 We offer services for Spanish-speaking clients, and are available to take your call 24 hours a day, 7 days a week.